 Tutorial videos make ideal fan engagement videos making playing your music more accessible.
 Each musician playing your songs is an advertisement for your music.

 Whatever you do, speak in your own voice.
 You the artist.
-Don't get your manager or a hanger on, agent or a label intern to do it for you.
+Don’t get your manager or a hanger-on, agent, or label intern to do it for you.
 It is important that it is you who connects to your fans.
-Your fans ar not there to connect with anyone else.
+Your fans are not there to connect with anyone else.
 Were they to discover that it was not you, your following and credibility would evaporate faster than you could imagine.

 Consistency and Sustainability

-Fans can easily be distracted, be drawn away to do something else, somewhere else on the internet.
-To retain the attention of fans takes regular, dependable activity on your part.
+Fans can easily be distracted, and be drawn away to do something else, somewhere else on the internet.
+Retaining the attention of fans takes regular, dependable activity on your part.

 The fruits of fan engagement take time.
-It's not a short time either.
-It takes long term investment of your time to truly reap te benefits of fan engagement.
+It’s not a short time either.
+It takes a long-term investment of your time to truly reap the benefits of fan engagement.
 However, patience will allow you to develop a very solid and robust fan base.